conradklek/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch allows you to access the current route information, including the path, params, and url, history, and match objects.

 1. How would you explain form validation to someone who has never programmed before?

+Validation allows you to ensure that the data you enter is valid by checking for predetermined certain conditions.

 1. In 1-2 sentences, define end to end testing.

+End to end testing looks at the entire user experience of an application.
+It is a combination of user testing and system testing, where every aspect of the application is tested.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Implement the project on the main branch, committing changes regularly
+- [x] Implement the project on the main branch, committing changes regularly
-- [ ] Push commits: `git push origin main`
+- [x] Push commits: `git push origin main`
-- [ ] PUSH EVERYTHING TO THE MAIN BRANCH
+- [x] PUSH EVERYTHING TO THE MAIN BRANCH

 ### Task 2: Project Requirements

 Your finished project must include all of the following requirements:

-- [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
+- [x] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
 - [ ] A order form that has a "/pizza" route and shows the form
 - [ ] A form with an id of "pizza-form"
 - [ ] A name text input field with an id of "name-input"